Downshire Hill: Known residents

-Together with other people immigrated from Germany, they soon founded the Artists ’Refugee Committee (ARC), which had its official seat under number 47.
+Together with other people immigrated from Germany, they soon founded the Artists' Refugee Committee (ARC), which had its official seat under number 47.
 The ARC sheltered persecuted artists.
 One of them was the German Dadaist John Heartfield.
-It was originally intended to be recorded for two weeks, but he ended up spending five years there.
+It was originally intended for him to be accommodated for two weeks, but he ended up spending five years there.

 Soon after, the writer Elizabeth Jenkins moved to the Regency House and named her 2004 memoir (The View from Downshire Hill) after the street.

+The puppeteer, film director and creator of The Muppets, Jim Henson lived at 50 Downshire Hill.

 It was only in 1896 that the Hampstead Hill Mansions made it possible to move into a single apartment in the area.
-The most famous resident of this residential complex was Peggy Ashcroft, who had moved in there temporarily in 1946.
-The poet and painter Dante Gabriel Rossetti lived with his wife Elizabeth Siddal for a short time in the neighboring Spring Cottage.
+The most famous resident of this residential complex was the actress Peggy Ashcroft, who had moved there temporarily in 1946.
+The poet and painter Dante Gabriel Rossetti lived with his wife Elizabeth Siddal for a short time in the neighbouring Spring Cottage.

 The Pink Floyd drummer Nick Mason grew up in Downshire Hill after his family moved here from Birmingham in 1946.